-The SSB as presented in Appendix B, must include balances as of and for the Federal FY ended September 30.
 The SSB does not include the reporting of any balances that OPM maintains on its own books.
 Thus, carriers will not include balances on the SSB that relate to their letter-of-credit account (LOCA), including the Balance in LOCA, Interest Receivable on LOCA, Interest on LOCA and Program Income Receivable.
-To assist the carriers in preparing the SSB as of and for the year ended September 30, OPM will provide a Report of Letter of Credit Account Activity as of September 30, no later than October 3, 2008.
+To assist the carriers in preparing the SSB as of and for the year ended September 30, OPM will provide a Report of Letter of Credit Account Activity as of September 30, no later than October 5, 2009.

-Effective for June 30, 2007, OPM required all Carriers to submit their first Quarterly SSB report that did not need to be audited; "Unaudited" reports were and remain acceptable (see Chapter II, C. Financial Reporting Requirements - Table).
-Effective for June 30, 2008, all SSBs are required to be submitted under the comparative financial format.
-In addition, management is required to provide an explanation for each line item of the SSB for the primary and secondary carriers with a percentage variance from the previous year's quarter exceeding five percent (5%) and 10 percent (10%), respectively.
+OPM requires all Carriers to submit Quarterly SSB reports that do not need to be audited;

+"Unaudited" reports were and remain acceptable (see Chapter II, C. Financial Reporting Requirements - Table).
+All SSBs are required to be submitted under the comparative financial format.
+In addition, management is required to provide an explanation for each line item of the SSB for the primary and secondary carriers with a percentage variance from the previous year's quarter exceeding five percent (5%) if greater than \$500,000 and 10 percent (10%) if greater than \$250,000, respectively.
 To assist with the quarterly and fiscal year end SSB report, OPM will provide the current fiscal year Report of Letter of Credit Account Activity no later than the fourth business day after the ending reporting period.